tommaay/stakefish-assignment/README.md

 ## Project dependencies

 - Vite: Fast build tool and development server for web applications.
 This is my first time initializing a React app using Vite.
+For new apps I would prefer to use a React framework like NextJS or Remix.
+I prefer NextJS.
 - React
 - Typescript
 - Vanilla CSS - I wouldn't use vanilla CSS for my projects but I just wanted to demonstrate my understanding of CSS.
 My preference would be to use Tailwind CSS but for established projects that may not be possible.
 My other choices would be a CSS preprocessor or CSS in JS.